NIMH Post-Doctoral Fellow, Medical Anthropology and Public Health, Michigan State University

-PhD in Social Anthropology, University of Rochester
+PhD, Social Anthropology, University of Rochester

-MA in Social Anthropology, University of Rochester
+MA, Social Anthropology, University of Rochester

 View Dr. Kendall's publications on his NCBI profile page.